Who provides evaluations at Clarity?

 Who do we serve?

-The Clarity Learning & Psychology Department offers evaluation and intervention services across the lifespan.
+The Clarity Psychology & Counseling Department offers psychological evaluation and counseling services.
 We work extensively with preschool and school-age children, but also see college students who may need specific accommodations, based on learning differences, and adults who may be experiencing job performance difficulties relative to an attention or learning problem.
 Our referrals come from a variety of sources, including physicians, schools, colleges, corporations, friends, families and clients themselves.

 How do I schedule an appointment?